Select Page

 Since September 2014, Royals has been using a software package called TopYacht.
 This has replaced the system we have used for many years, namely PAT.
 TopYacht calculates the results of each race and also recalculates the handicap for each boat for the next race.

-When a boat enters a Club race, it will be allocated a performance handicap for that race, called its Allocated Handicap (AH).
-This AH will be taken from the TopYacht database (or will be supplied by the Club Handicapper).
+When a boat enters a Club race, it will be allocated a performance handicap for that race, called its Allocated Handicap (AHC).
+This AHC will be supplied by the Club Handicapper after referencing the TopYacht database.

 This performance handicap is a single figure Time Correction Factor (TCF) and is used to convert a boat’s elapsed race time to a corrected time.
 Thus, if a boat takes 100 minutes to complete the race and its Performance Handicap (or TCF) was 0.75 the its corrected time (CT) will be 75 minutes (100 x 0.75).